 Ready to see some Christmas lights?
 Here's a map of reader endorsed displays to drive by

-It's beginning to look a lot like Christmas as holiday light displays have been popping up all around Fall River.
+It's beginning to look a lot like Christmas as holiday light displays have been popping up all around Brockton.

 Are you looking for a great Christmas light display to drive by?
 Have you created an amazing holiday light display at your home or business that you want to show off?
 Do you drive by an amazing display that you want to share with everyone?